nxp-mcuxpresso/otap/docs/zigbee-create-ota-from-axf.md

 1. Download the Software Development Kit corresponding to your board from [mcuxpresso.nxp.com](https://mcuxpresso.nxp.com/en/select).

-2. Download the [ZigBee 3.0 IoT Control Bridge](https://www.nxp.com/docs/en/application-note/JN-AN-1216.zip) and flash the application onto your board.
+2. Download the [JN-AN-1247 control bridge application note](https://www.nxp.com/webapp/sps/download/license.jsp?colCode=JN-AN-1247) and flash the application onto your board.

 3. To build the project for the _router_ application, use the MCUXpresso IDE.
-It can be found at `/boards/[your-board]/wireless_examples/zigbee`.
+It can be found at `[sdk_root]/boards/[your-board]/wireless_examples/zigbee`.

 4. In the build directory, both `.ota` and `.elf`/.`axf` files are available.
 Pick an `.elf`/`.axf` file and drag & drop it into the OTAP tool.